Psychosocial Recovery Services

 - are ineligible for the NDIS or do not yet have an NDIS eligibility decision or plan

-If you were a participant of PIR, PHaMHs or D2DL programs, you should talk to your support worker or contact the service which provided support.
+Participants of PIR, PHaMHs or D2DL programs, should talk to their support worker or contact the service which provided support.
 People not receiving support through these programs may contact the nearest PRS provider to them below.

 Are there other psychosocial support programs available?